cncf/cartografos/website/content/en/level-1/index.md

 When just starting out, much of your testing will be conducted manually on your business application that you’ve identified as your initial production candidate.
 With Kubernetes you’ll be focussing on your general network connectivity, and ensuring you’re able to deploy your applications.
 You will have smoke tests, and UAT testing.

-## <i class="fas fa-building"></i> Business Outcomes

-Level 1 of the Cloud Native Maturity Model is where your team has a baseline implementation in place and you are in pre-production.
-Here you will have completed a successful POC.
-Based on the POC, you should have initial findings on how cloud native will help improve your app.
-In a dev environment, you could, for example, have seen that:
-- An app is using less resources (cost savings / more efficient use)
-- A new feature shipped faster (faster time to market and thus increased revenue)
-- There was no downtime (improved reliability for customers)
-- Improved business continuity thanks to resilient cloud architectures

-These are just examples, they are not a guarantee based on your environment as results may vary.

-In this phase, you will determine how you’ll measure (your initial KPIs) the success of your cloud native journey; and just as important, how you will demonstrate it to stakeholders.
-This is a major outcome of Level 1 as the entire success of the journey should be mapped to this measurement.
-Remember it won't be immediate on day 1.
-Some quantitative and qualitative example KPIs may include:
-- Reduced spend on app infrastructure by 25% by optimizing for cost
-- Dev cost lowered by 10%
-- Reduced team focus on app infrastructure by 15% by automating as much as possible
-- Increased security for the application by automating CVE identification in containers
-- Improve compliance as you can restrict and track access to the application; demonstrate compliance with SOC 2
-- Accelerated development life cycles as you implement CI/CD pipelines shipping 10% more features per quarter
-- Migrate plan - this will vary depending on your organization, but you should have a migration plan in place.
-Whether that’s to migrate one application first, or several, you should have this established.
-- Improved customer experience measured by increased performance scores
-- Elimination of information silos: departments no longer isolated; unique, integrated ecosystem in place.
-- Alignment of business and IT goals: everyone is involved and aware, so that resources are better addressed to meet those goals efficiently.
-- Increased internal communication: cross-pollination offers new perspectives with shared knowledge.

-In this phase, it’s important that the business outcomes are examined and explained to business stakeholders.
-It should be a discussion with engineering leadership, the application owner (finance, marketing, etc), the CEO, and even the board.
-Without these discussions and alignment, maturing to the next phases will come with little appreciation and possibly even skepticism.